etijskens/et-micc/tutorials/TUTORIAL-1.rst

    from et_dot import dot

    def random_array(n=1000):
-       """Initialize an array with n random numbers in [0,1[."""
+       """Create an array with n random numbers in [0,1[."""
        # Below we use a list comprehension (a Python idiom for creating a list from an iterable object).
        a = [random.random() for i in range(n)]
        return a